ZX-calculus is Complete for Finite-Dimensional Hilbert Spaces: Conclusion and Further Work

-\section{Conclusion and further work}
+\section{Conclusion and Further Work}

-In this paper, we presented the finite-dimensional ZX-calculus, which generalizes the qudit ZX-calculus by introducing a mixed-dimensional Z-spider.
-Further, we proved its completeness by translating to and from the complete finite-dimensional ZW-calculus, and showing that this translation is invertible.
+In this paper, we presented the finite-dimensional ZX-calculus, which generalizes the qudit ZX-calculus with mixed-dimensional Z-spiders.
+We proved the completeness of the language by translating to and from the finite-dimensional ZW-calculus and showing the translation is invertible.

 While the ZW-calculus is close to minimal, we did not consider the minimality of the ZX-calculus.
-It would be interesting to investigate the smallest set of rules are that are necessary of the ZX-calculus to be complete for finite-dimensional Hilbert spaces.
+It would be interesting to investigate the smallest set of rules needed for the ZX-calculus to be complete for finite-dimensional Hilbert spaces.

-Secondly, our calculus generalizes the Z-spider to mixed dimensions, but leaves the X-spider unchanged from qudits.
+Secondly, our calculus generalizes the Z-spider to mixed dimensions but leaves the X-spider unchanged from qudits.
 Figuring out a nice mixed-dimensional generalization of the X-spider would allow us more flexibility in doing mixed-dimensional reasoning.

 Next, we used the ZW-calculus to prove the completeness of the ZX-calculus.
 By translating the ZW normal form, we easily obtain a normal form for the ZX-calculus.
 This normal form can be used to prove the completeness of the ZX-calculus directly, by showing that every diagram can be reduced to the normal form.
-We leave proving this direct completeness without relying on the result of a different calculus to future work.
+We leave proving this direct completeness without relying on the result of a different calculus for future work.

-Another idea to explore could be obtaining completeness through translation to and from the qufinite ZXW-calculus, as it is a superset of finite-dimensional ZX-calculus, making one side of the translation trivial.
-We, however, suspect that given the close-minimality of the finite-dimensional ZW-calculus, the translation presented in this paper results in a more minimal set of rules.
+Another idea to explore could be obtaining completeness through translation to and from the qufinite ZXW-calculus.
+As it is a superset of finite-dimensional ZX-calculus, one side of the translation is trivial.
+However, we suspect that given the close-minimality of the finite-dimensional ZW-calculus, the translation presented in this paper results in a more minimal set of rules.

-Finally, we note that the ZX-calculus presented here allows for Z-spiders to be labelled with arbitrary complex numbers, in contrast with the original ZX-calculus where the coefficients are restricted to be phases.
-Further work could be to probe whether the ZX-calculus with only phase coefficients is complete for finite-dimensional Hilbert spaces.
+Finally, we note that the ZX-calculus presented here allows for Z-boxes labelled with arbitrary complex numbers, in contrast with the original ZX-calculus where spider coefficients are restricted to be phases.
+Further work could be done to probe whether the ZX-calculus with only phase coefficients is complete for finite-dimensional Hilbert spaces.